 Today I visited briefly the Schlesinger Library in Cambridge, Mass., to browse through their holdings of the magazines Seventeen and Mademoiselle.
 I was looking for some information based on notes I took at Indiana last Tuesday on my "Clippings Day".
 The Lilly holds some letters Plath received from Seventeen about a poem entitled "Cinderella."
 Being somewhat familiar with Plath's publications, this struck me as strange.
 So I wanted to look through the years 1952-1954 just to see if something was missed by others (my thought was maybe it was printed late in 1953 when she was recovering at McLean from her nervous breakdown and suicide attempt).

 I pulled up "Cinderella" on the computer and then it hit me: I'm an idiot.
-"Cinderella" was published, but under the title "Twelth Night" in the October 1952.
+"Cinderella" was published, but under the title "Twelfth Night" in the December 1952.
 I don't recall seeing any letters (in the places I looked) suggesting or requesting a title change.
 I hope this wasn't just news to me...
 Anyway, "Twelfth Night" does not appear in Collected Poems, though "Cinderella" does.